ontodev/robot/docs/measure.md

     robot measure --input uberon_fragment.owl --format json --metrics all --output results/metrics_all.json

-or

-    robot measure --input uberon_fragment.owl -f json --metrics all --output results/metrics_all.json

-Note that if no `--format` is explicitly provided, robot will try to infer the inteded format from the file extension instead.
+Note that if no `--format`/`-f` is explicitly provided, robot will try to infer the inteded format from the file extension instead.
 Failing that, it will generate a TSV file.

 ## Error Messages